jkalend/VUT-IPP/readme1.md

 where:
 - `--help` prints the usage of the program
 - `--stats` required for other flags, specifies the file where the statistics will be saved to

+Statistics flags:
 - `--fwdjumps` counts the number of forward jumps
 - `--backjumps` counts the number of backward jumps
-- `--badjumps` counts the number of invalid jumps (jump to nonexistent label)
+- `--badjumps` counts the number of invalid jumps (jump to a nonexistent label)
 - `--jumps` counts the number of jumps
 - `--labels` counts the number of labels
 - `--loc` counts the lines of code
 - `--comments` counts the comments
-- `--eol` prints a newline
+- `--eol` prints a newline to the specified stats file
 - `--frequent` prints sorted list of the most used instructions
-- `--prints` prints the STRING
+- `--prints` prints the STRING to the specified stats file

+### Example usage
+`php parse.php --stats=stats.txt --fwdjumps --backjumps --badjumps --jumps --labels --loc --comments --eol --frequent --print="Hello World!"`

 # Classes
 The program is divided into four distinct classes, each is a singleton.